 With the functional and performance requirements taken out of the way by BigCommerce, you can focus on the creative part of the process and outperform yourself with every new design variation.
 It is no longer simply about building and designing an online store but crafting the ultimate ecommerce site.

-Talk to our sales team to learn how BigCommerce can help your online store for growth.
+to learn how BigCommerce can help your online store for growth.

 As with most things centered online, the dominant ecommerce website design trends follow those of the technological sphere.